SWENGG4Y2024/SWENGG4Y2024Team02/Architecture.md

 ## System Context Diagram

-The system context diagram shows the interactions between the Airbnb system and its users and external systems.
+The system context diagram shows the interactions between the CozyCove system and its users and external systems.

 ![System Context Diagram](Context.png)